bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 1. Vision and Goals

-1. Set up react scaffolding using creawte-react-app
+1. Set up react scaffolding using create-react-app and get familiar with redux
-2. (Crucial work!)Set up Chris store ui by using redux to replace undux
+2. (Crucial work!)Set up ChRIS store and UI by using redux and then try to replace redux with undux, which is a light version of redux
-3. Build new front end component for visulization of brain volum callculation from multiple-party compute
+3. Build new front end component for visulization of brain volum callculation from multiple-party computation
-4. Privilege management and data access
+4. Privilege management and data access, design different data pipelines

 ## 2. Scope and Features

 The Scope places a boundary around the solution by detailing the range of features and functions of the project.
 This section helps to clarify the solution scope and can explicitly state what will not be delivered as well.
+Performance: This project really cares about performance and speed of the data, which is a main concern for the project

 ## 3. Solution Concept